 - Be in receipt of a means-tested benefit (Jobseeker’s Allowance, Income Support, Employment and Support Allowance, the basic level of Universal Credit, Guarantee Pension Credit).

 - Be on a low income which would normally mean you are receiving the maximum rate of Council Tax Support for the address you live at (even if you don’t receive any of the above means-tested benefits).

 - Be temporarily without any income, for example, if you are fleeing domestic violence.

-Only one award from the Local Assistance Scheme will be made to you or your household within a 12 month period unless there are exceptional circumstances.
+Normally only one award from the Local Assistance Scheme will be made to you or your household within a 12 month period unless there are exceptional circumstances.

 Other sources of help and support

-We have attached some information to this page giving details of other local organisations that can help people who are facing emergency or crisis situations.
 If you do not think you will qualify for help from our Local Assistance Scheme or, if you apply and your application is unsuccessful, please contact one or more of these organisations depending on your circumstances.